 Interest income, adjusted for amortization of premiums and acquisition costs and for the accretion of discounts, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 The Company stops accruing interest on its investments when it is determined that interest is no longer collectible.
-At June 30, 2008, one Non-Control/Non-Affiliate investment was on non-accrual with a cost basis of approximately \$2.9 million and one Control investment was on non-accrual with a cost basis of all loans in our portfolio.
-Also at March 31, 2008, one Non-Control/Non-Affiliate investment was on non-accrual with a cost basis of all loans in our portfolio.
-Also at March 31, 2008, one Non-Control/Non-Affiliate investment was on non-accrual with a cost basis of approximately \$2.9 million and one Control investment was on Soft approximately \$2.9 million and one Control investment was on non-accrual with a cost basis of approximately \$2.9 million and one Control investment was on aggregate of 3.2% of the cost basis of approximately \$2.9 million and one control investment was on aggregate of 3.2% of the cost basis of approximately \$2.9 million and one Control investment was on aggregate of 3.2% of the cost basis of approximately \$2.9 million and one Control investment was on aggregate of a loan investment.
+At September 30, 2008, one Non-Control/Non-Affiliate investment was on non-accrual with a cost basis of approximately \$4.6 million and one Control investment was on non-accrual with a cost basis of approximately \$6.9 million, or an aggregate of 3.7% of the cost basis of all loans in our portfolio.
+At March 31, 2008, one Non-Control/Non-Affiliate investment was on non-accrual with a cost basis of all loans in our portfolio.
+At March 31, 2008, one Non-Control/Non-Affiliate investment was on non-accrual with a cost basis of approximately \$2.9 million and one Control investment was on non-accrual with a cost basis of all loans in our portfolio.
+Conditional interest, or a success fee, is recorded upon full repayment of a loan investment.
 To date, the Company has not recorded any conditional interest.
-Dividend income on preferred equity securities is accrued to the extent that such amounts are expected to be collected and that the Company has the option to collect such amounts in cash.
-To date, the Company has not accrued any dividend income.
+Dividend income on preferred equity securities is accrued to the extent that such amounts are expected to be collected and that the Company has not accrued any dividend income.